Skip to content

 Once you've faced reality, implement basic disciplines.
 Centralize callback scheduling in a shared calendar visible to all reps.
 Assign backup coverage for every callback.
 Use time-zone-explicit scheduling ("2pm Eastern").
 This approach can improve callback completion rates, but requires constant vigilance and military-grade discipline.

 Basic automation introduces software to handle scheduling and reminders.
-Modern sales dialer tools are evolving to address these exact challenges .
+Modern sales dialer tools are evolving to address these exact challenges.
 CRM automation can assign callbacks to available reps and escalate missed callbacks to managers.
 This typically achieves significantly better callback completion rates but still relies on human execution at the critical moment.

-Intelligent automation removes human failure points entirely.
-While voice AI platforms like RetellAI, Bland AI, and Synthflow have pioneered conversational AI agents that can handle the actual phone conversation, they still require someone to remember to trigger them at the right time.
-At the time of writing, Trillet is the only platform that handles true end-to-end callback automation, it captures the request, confirms the time with the lead, and executes the callback at the exact requested moment without any human intervention.
+That end-to-end callback orchestration is where Trillet's white-label platform is strong.
+It captures the request, confirms the time with the lead, and executes the callback at the exact requested moment without human intervention, and agencies deploy the whole workflow to their own clients under their own brand.
 The system remembers when a lead says "call me at 3pm tomorrow" and actually does it, automatically.
-If the lead doesn't answer, Trillet follows up according to optimal retry patterns across multiple channels, something humans consistently fail to do.
-The system maintains conversation context, so when the lead says "I was asking about the premium for two cars," the AI knows exactly what they're referencing, having tracked the entire conversation history across all touchpoints.
+If the lead doesn't answer, Trillet follows up with smart retries across voice and SMS, something humans consistently fail to do.
+It also maintains conversation context, so when the lead says "I was asking about the premium for two cars," the agent knows exactly what they're referencing because it has tracked the conversation history across touchpoints.

 The callback crisis is optional